anthonyyangdev/load_assets/README.md

 ## Supported Type Extensions

-By default: all files with the extensions jpg, jpeg, png, and gif are included when traversing through the assets array.
-These files can be ignored instead by adding the unwanted extensions as arguments for `--excludeExt`.
+By default, all files with the extensions jpg, jpeg, png, and gif are included when traversing through the assets directory.
+These files can be ignored by adding the unwanted extensions as arguments in `--excludeExt`.

 ## Example
 Consider the following tree: